 The most significant overhaul to gameplay itself comes in changes to Mass Effect 1.
 Bioware have tweaked the visuals for 2 and 3, but have undergone a “full world-building pass” for their first foray back into the world of 1.

 Expect better controls, AI, aiming, weapons balance, sound and camera movement – pretty much the whole package.
 The beloved – albeit clunky – Mako vehicle has also scored a round of control updates.

 Mass Effect Legendary Edition will be available May 14th on PC, PS4 and Xbox One.
 It’s also playable on PS5 and Xbox Series S/X via forward compatibility.
-It’ll include single player base content for all three titles, plus over 40 original DLC items including story DLC, weapons, armour, and more.
+It’ll include single player base content for all three titles, plus over 40 original DLC items including story DLC such as Leviathan or Citadel, weapons, armour, and more.